Root Canal Treatment in Singapore

 Patients are not expected to experience any pain during the procedure, as the local anaesthetic used during root canal treatment makes the process almost painless.
 Inflammation of the surrounding tissue makes the tooth tender or sensitive for a few days after treatment.
 Painkillers prescribed can control this discomfort, but patients are to contact the dentist should the pain persist or intensify.

-Until a crown or a filling is used to make a permanent restoration, it is important to avoid biting or chewing on the tooth.
+or a filling is used to make a permanent restoration, it is important to avoid biting or chewing on the tooth.
 The tooth can crack or fracture at this early stage through excessive pressure.
 After permanent restoration, most endodontically treated teeth have been found to have a lifespan comparable to natural teeth.

 Make an appointment today